When a business loses a key person through illness or death it can have a major impact on the future success of the company

-A business is only as good as its people and although companies will buy insurance for what they believe to be vital to business continuity, such as the buildings and equipment, they often neglect the most important assets of the business, the key individuals who drive the profitability.
+A business is only as good as its people and although companies will buy insurance for what they believe to be vital to business continuity such as the buildings and equipment, they often neglect the most important assets of the business, the key individuals who drive the profitability.

 When a business loses a key person through illness or death, it can have a major impact on the future success of that company and in extreme cases can even lead to its closure.

-Partnership Protection – The sudden death of a partner in a business can cause significant problems, for not only the family of the deceased, but also the remaining partner.
-Life insurance taken out on each of the partners’ lives so that if there is a claim on any individual, the policy benefits can be used to provide financial support to the surviving partner(s) and give them the necessary funds to buy the shares of the deceased.
+The sudden illness or death of a partner in a business can cause significant problems, not only for the family of the deceased, but also the remaining partner.
+Life insurance taken out on each of the partners means that funds are available to support the business and allow the surviving partner to buy the shares of the deceased.

 This type of insurance is usually taken out by all the shareholders within a private company for a sum equivalent to the value of their individual shares.
 An agreement is normally signed alongside confirming that in the event of a claim, the funds from the policy must be used to purchase the shares of the deceased from their personal estate.

 Business Life Cover

 The policy is designed to protect a business against the financial impact of the death or illness of the owners or key employees.
 The policy provides cover for a fixed term and if a claim is made we will pay a cash lump sum in full and the policy will end.

 Critical Illness is an optional benefit which pays a lump sum payment if you are diagnosed with one of the critical illnesses specified in the policy conditions.

 An optional benefit which pays a lump sum payment if you become disabled as a result of an accident or illness, as long as the condition meets the disability criteria as per the policy conditions.

 Provides the life assured with free access to specialist hospitals & clinics around the world.
 This enables you to receive alternative consultation on your condition and/or treatment plan